-This fun and colourful slice is as delicious as it looks, with a buttery biscuit base, lemon and condensed milk filling and – of course – the sweet jelly topping.
+This fun and colourful Jelly Slice is as delicious as it looks, with a buttery biscuit base, lemon and condensed milk filling and – of course – the sweet jelly topping.

 Below, I’ve broken the process into five easy steps.
 The recipe card at the very end of the post also includes all of the exact quantities and directions.